Start page

 Mari lake "a pit" – Gr λαχη "a pit" out of λαχαίνω "to dig".

 The Baltic-Finnish languages have words which origin is an enigma for specialists.
 For example, in the etymological dictionary of the modern Finnish language, the possibility of ancient borrowing from Germanic languages is assumed for Fin. hepo (diminising from hevonen), Est. hobu, hobune, Veps, Karel. hebo – all "horse", Mari čoma and Komi čan' – both "colt".
 However, it is noted that even the distant similarity for these words is not found among the Germanic vocabulary (HÄKKINEN KAISA.
 2007: 192).
-Finnish linguist did not come to mind about accordance of the Baltic-Finnish words with Gr. ιπποσ "horse" phonetically adequate to Fin. hepo.
-Also Fin. and Veps. paimen "a herdsman" are identic to Gr. ποιμην "the same", but K. Häkkinen connects these words with Lith. piemuo "a herdsman" (ibid, 853), despite the fact that the Greek word corresponds to them much better phonetically.
+Finnish linguist did not come to mind the accordance of the Baltic-Finnish words with Gr. ιπποσ "horse" phonetically adequate to Fin. hepo.
+Also Fin. and Veps. paimen "a herdsman" are identic to Gr. ποιμην "the same", but K. Häkkinen connects these words with Lith. piemuo "a herdsman" (ibid, 853), even though the Greek word corresponds to them much better phonetically.

 The next enigma is the origin of the name of a bat in the Baltic-Finnish languages: Fin. lepakko, Karel. yölepakko, Veps. öläpakkoine.
 Phonetic diversity speaks of borrowing, but from which language?
 Obviously from Old Greek where the word ἱέρᾱξ, -ᾱκος meant "hawk, falcon" and Frisk explained it as "high flying".
 You can also note that Est. aur "steam" is like Gr. αηρ "air".